fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 The LN gateway attack is similar to attack two, only instead of cashing out to real world goods the claims are paid to the LN gateway in order to pay invoices over lightning e.g. to the corrupt guardians external lightning wallet.

-This version, has potentially more risk for the corrupt guardians as it is expected that LN gateways would more frequently redeem these eCash tokens for on-chain bitcoin than a user / merchant in order to balance liquidity.
+This version, has potentially more risk for the corrupt guardians as it is expected that LN gateways would more frequently redeem these eCash notes for on-chain bitcoin than a user / merchant in order to balance liquidity.

 In this way an LN Gateway could also act as an early warning on mint liquidity, where a trend is observed of bitcoin constantly flowing out of the mint and not being received inbound.